 The American Society for Legal History announces the Peter Gonville Stein Book Award, to be presented annually for the best book in legal history written in English.
 This award is designed to recognize and encourage the further growth of fine work in legal history that focuses on all non-US regions, as well as global and international history.
 To be eligible, a book must sit outside of the field of US legal history and be published during the previous calendar year.

 Welcome to the home page of H-LAW, a Humanities Social Sciences Online discussion network sponsored by the American Society for Legal History.
 H-LAW solicits discussion of issues relating to teaching and research in the history of all legal traditions: common-law, civil-law, and all other legal systems.

-Reviewed by Michelle Martindale (Purdue University) Published on H-Law (December, 2017) Commissioned by Michael J. Pfeifer
+Reviewed by Brandon T. Jett (Rollins College) Published on H-Law (February, 2018) Commissioned by Michael J. Pfeifer